About the NHR

 The objective of the NHR is to contribute to maintaining and further improving quality of care; by collecting, analysing and reporting back relevant data on the treatment of patients with cardiac diseases.
 Supporting this objective will be:

-- The strong involvement of medical specialists from the participating centres as well as the involvement of stakeholders.
-Consultation structures will be set up for both groups;
+• The involvement of medical specialists from the participating centres as well as the involvement of stakeholders such as patient organisations;

-- Transparency for patients, cardiologists and thoracic surgeons, external regulators, health insurers and other stakeholders.
+• Transparency for patients, cardiologists and thoracic surgeons, external regulators, health insurance companies and other stakeholders.

 Principles